Instant Plumbing are calgary residential plumbing and water experts.

-Even the finest quality tap water contains things you don’t want.
-Why not treat yourself to the purest, best tasting water available?
+Did you know that even the finest quality tap water contains things you don’t want.
+Why not treat yourself to the purest, best-tasting water available?

 The Universal Solvent

 Water is known as the universal solvent because given time, it is capable of dissolving more substances than any other liquid.
 This is the very property that makes water so important to every living thing on Earth, making possible the transport of nutrient chemicals and minerals through both living tissue and the environment.

 Consequently, in the course of the natural hydraulic cycle, water in our environment is never water alone.
 Raindrops themselves form around dust particles in the atmosphere; once precipitation reaches the ground, it starts eroding everything it touches, accumulating dissolved solids along the way.
 We measure this as Total Dissolved Solids (TDS) in milligrams per litre (mg/l).

 The goal of municipal water treatment is to maintain minimum standards of public health and safety, not necessarily to guarantee absolute water purity.
 In water treatment, chemicals like chlorine, chloramine and aluminum sulphate are used to disinfect and clarify the water very effectively, but what ultimately comes out of your tap is still more than mere water.
 This is why you can often perceive a change in tap water’s taste from one region to another.

 Treated tap water can still contain trace amounts of pesticides, creosote, pharmaceuticals, lead, mercury, iron oxides, and plenty of minerals.